dzackgarza/Notes/Obsidian/zettelkasten/characters.md

 i.e. by taking the trace of the image of $g$ in any basis.

 Big result:
-An irreducible representation of _G_ is completely determined by its character.
+An irreducible representation of a finite group $G$ is completely determined by its character.